ofiwg/libfabric/man/fi_cxi.7.md

     Batching ACKs amortizes the cost of event acknowledgement over multiple network operations.

+*FI_CXI_MSG_OFFLOAD*
+:   Enable or disable message matching offload.
+If disabled, the provider will
+    perform the message matching.
+All incoming unmatched messages are written into a request buffer.
+The environment variables FI_CXI_REQ_BUF_SIZE and FI_CXI_REQ_BUF_COUNT are used to control the size and number of request buffers posted to handle incoming unmatched messages.

+*FI_CXI_REQ_BUF_SIZE*
+:   Size of request buffers.
+Increasing the request buffer size allows for more
+    unmatched messages to be sent into a single request buffer.

+*FI_CXI_REQ_BUF_COUNT*
+:   Number of request buffers.
+Dynamically increasing and decreasing request
+    buffer count is not currently supported.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>